 Tiered Pricing: Like many email marketing services, Constant Contact charges more money based on how many subscribers you have.
 So just be aware that your rate will increase as your list grows.
 Some of the tier jumps are a bit steep, especially at the lower levels.
-For example, you’ll pay more than triple the price for 505 contacts compared to 495 contacts.
+For example, you’ll pay nearly triple the price for 505 contacts compared to 495 contacts.

 Basic Email Automation: Constant Contact allows you to set up simple automated email campaigns.
 You can set these up based on subscriber trigger actions, such as opening the message, clicking a link, or selecting a specific link within the email.
 But Constant Contact falls short compared to other email marketing services because it really only focuses on email automation.
 Other services out there offer multi-channel automation, meaning a website or social action can also trigger different automated workflows.